 Welsh Springer Spaniel

-While aloof with strangers they are sociable and friendly to people they know.
-Welsh Spaniels are happiest in an environment where there is someone around for most of the day and can become destructive if left for long periods alone.
+While aloof with strangers, they are sociable and friendly to people they know.
+Welsh Spaniels are happiest in an environment where there is someone around for most of the day.
+In fact, if left for long periods alone, they can become destructive.

 Welsh Spaniels are playful and mischievous and are best suited to an active home where they have plenty of exercise and mental stimulation.

-However, this affection, easy-going dog is worth the effort and in the right home excels as both family pet and efficient hunter.
+However, this affectionate, easy-going dog is worth the effort.
+In the right home, excels as both family pet and efficient hunter.

 Types of Spaniels the Highlights

 There you have it, our complete Spaniel manual.
-It’s no wonder that Spaniels are such a popular choice for both family and working dog.
+It’s no wonder that Spaniel breeds are such a popular choice for both family and working dogs.

-So, if you can offer a home that is active and busy with someone at around most of the day, a Spaniel will reward you with affection, playfulness and devotion.
+So, if you can offer a home that is active and busy with someone around most of the day, a Spaniel will reward you with affection, playfulness, and devotion.